top of page

 The idea that our minds and bodies reflect one another is at the essence of my work.
 When the world shifted during COVID, so did my practice.
 I moved online and learned how to integrate body-based awareness into virtual sessions, helping people tune into their inner experience even from a distance.

-Today, my work is grounded in:
+Today, my work is informed by:

-Somatic CBT (Cognitive-behavioral therapy)
+• Somatic CBT (Cognitive-behavioral therapy)

-Attachment and mindfulness practices
+• Attachment and mindfulness practices

-Nature-based and grounding approaches
+• Nature-based and grounding approaches

 But at the end of the day, modalities are just tools.
 What matters most is presence.
 The ability to listen, notice, and meet someone where they are.